ftlabs/fruitmachine/docs/view-template-markup.md

 ### Loop and place all child modules

-In some cases the amount of child View modules is not known, we just want to render them all.
-The list.mustache template uses the special `children` (Array) and `child` (HTML string) keys to interate and print each View module's html.
-In this example we are using dummy `List`  and `Item` View constructors
+In some cases the number of child View modules is not known, and we just want to render them all.
+The list.mustache template uses the special `children` (Array) and `child` (HTML string) keys to iterate and print each View module's HTML.
+In this example we are using dummy `List`  and `Item` View constructors.

 ##### Create the view